Contrasting Intercontinental Exchange (ICE) & Its Competitors

 Intercontinental Exchange pays an annual dividend of $1.20 per share and has a dividend yield of 1.1%.
 Intercontinental Exchange pays out 30.9% of its earnings in the form of a dividend.
 As a group, “Security & commodity brokers, dealers, exchanges & services” companies pay a dividend yield of 1.5% and pay out 36.0% of their earnings in the form of a dividend.
 Intercontinental Exchange has raised its dividend for 1 consecutive years.

-This is a summary of recent recommendations for Intercontinental Exchange and its competitors, as reported by MarketBeat.
+This is a summary of current recommendations for Intercontinental Exchange and its peers, as reported by MarketBeat.com.

 |Sell Ratings